bloomberg/chromium.bb/README.md

 Under the [include](include) directory, header files are provided according to their own version.
 Only major and minor version numbers count.
 For example, the headers for SPIR-V 1.1 are in [include/spirv/1.1](include/spirv/1.1).
-Also, the 1.0 versions of the GLSL.std.450 and OpenCL extended instruction sets are in [include/spirv/1.0](include/spirv/1.0).
+Also, the headers for the 1.0 versions of the GLSL.std.450 and OpenCL extended instruction sets are in [include/spirv/1.0](include/spirv/1.0).

 In contrast, the XML registry file has a linear history, so it is